jptaranto/typey/README.md

 ### Decide how you want typey to output

-Now you'll need to choose the unit typey outputs your values in.
+First you'll need to choose the unit typey outputs your values in.
 You have three
 choices: `rem`, `em`, or `px`.
 Each has it's own pros and cons.
 We don't quite have enough space here to go over them so do your research before you jump in.
 Generally speaking, it is actually quite easy to change this value in typey later on.